ssorj/skupper-example-ansible/README.md

 - hosts: all
   collections:
-    - skupper.network
+    - skupper.skupper
   tasks:
     - import_role:
-        name: skupper
+        name: skupper_setup
 ~~~

 The two `kubectl` tasks deploy our example application.

-The last task is to use the `skupper` role from the
+The last task is to use the `skupper_setup` role from the
-`skupper.network` collection to deploy the Skupper network.
+`skupper.skupper` collection to deploy the Skupper network.

 Use the `ansible-playbook` command to run the playbook: